Data handling with Pandas![link image 69](/icons/link.svg)

 To create a Series

-Where `data` can be* A dictionary* A list or tuple* A Numpy ndarray* A scalar value
+Where `data` can be:* A dictionary* A list or tuple* A `ndarray` from Numpy* A scalar value

-As one of the data types can be a NumPy ndarray, we import NumPy in order to use it
+As one of the data types can be a ndarray

 import numpy as np